Jermaine Couisnard

-Jermaine Couisnard (born November 25, 1998) is an American college basketball player for the Oregon Ducks of the Pac-12 Conference (Pac-12).
-He previously played for the South Carolina Gamecocks.
+Jermaine Armontae Couisnard (born November 25, 1998) is an American professional basketball player.
+He played college basketball for the South Carolina Gamecocks and the Oregon Ducks.

-Early life and high school career
+Early life

 Couisnard grew up in East Chicago, Indiana and began playing basketball at a young age, receiving the nickname "Little J." He joined the ECG Ballhogs travel basketball team in third grade.
 Couisnard attended Central High School in East Chicago, where he was coached by Pete Trgovich.
 East Chicago native and NBA player E'Twaun Moore served as a mentor to Couisnard.
-As a junior, Couisnard averaged 17.2 points, 6.0 rebounds, and 2.6 assists per game and was selected to the Indiana Junior All Stars North squad.
+As a junior, Couisnard averaged 17.2 points, six rebounds, and 2.6 assists per game and was selected to the Indiana Junior All Stars North squad.
 He scored 45 points against Benjamin Bosse High School and 36 points against Indianapolis North Central High School.
 Couisnard averaged 29.2 points, 4.3 rebounds and 2.1 assists per game as a senior, but missed the Indiana-Kentucky All-Star Games due to a knee injury.
 He decided to take a postgraduate year at Montverde Academy to improve his academics and receive more recruiting attention.
 Couisnard averaged 23 points, six rebounds, and seven assists for Montverde, playing against RJ Barrett in practice.
 On January 27, 2018, he committed to playing college basketball for South Carolina, choosing the Gamecocks over Illinois and Louisville.

 College career

 Couisnard redshirted his freshman year due to an academic issue.
 On February 5, 2020, he scored a career-high 28 points in a 84–70 loss to Ole Miss.
 As a redshirt freshman, Couisnard averaged 12.1 points, 2.8 rebounds and 3.2 assists per game, earning SEC All-Freshman Team honors.
 He averaged 10.1 points and 3.2 assists per game as a sophomore.
 Following the season, Couisnard declared for the 2021 NBA draft but did not hire an agent and ultimately returned to South Carolina.
 He missed a game against Coastal Carolina on December 1, 2021, due to a groin injury.
 Couisnard also missed several games in December due to an ankle injury.
 He averaged 12.0 points, 2.5 rebounds and 3.2 assists per game as a junior.
 Couisnard transferred to Oregon after the season.
+He averaged 12.8 points and 3.1 rebounds per game as a redshirt junior, playing 19 games.
+Couisnard announced he was returning for his final season.
+On March 2, 2024, Couisnard got a career high 39 points vs Arizona in a 103–83 loss.
+On March 19, 2024 Cousinard broke that career high with 40 points in a March Madness win over his former team South Carolina with a final score of 87–73.

+Professional career

+After going unselected in the 2024 NBA draft, Couisnard joined the New Orleans Pelicans for the 2024 NBA Summer League.

+On August 2, 2024, he signed with Lavrio of the Greek Basket League (GBL).
+However, the deal was voided due to Couisnard having to remain in the United States for family reasons.